Folawewo/algorand-marketplace/README.md

 ## Overview
 This document provides information about the new features added to the Marketplace application, specifically in the `Products` component.
 These enhancements aim to improve user experience by allowing easier navigation and interaction with the product listings.

+## Prerequisites
+- Ensure that Git and Node.js are installed on your system.
+- Clone the Repository: Use the command `git clone https://github.com/Folawewo/algorand-marketplace.git` to clone the project to your local machine.
+- Navigate to the Project Directory: After cloning, use cd [algorand-marketplace] to navigate into the project directory and run `npm install`.

 ## Features

 ### 1. Search Functionality